‘Catch of the day’: Trump launches new ICE immigration crackdown in Maine

 “Governor Mills and her fellow sanctuary politicians in Maine have made it abundantly clear that they would rather stand with criminal illegal aliens than protect law-abiding American citizens,” said spokesperson Tricia McLaughlin.

 But rumours have swirled that Maine was singled out for its significant Somali American population in the cities of Portland and Lewiston.
-Estimates put the total number of Somali Americans in the state at around 3,000.
+Estimates put the total number of Somali Americans in the state at about 3,000.

 Trump has repeatedly denounced the Somali community over the past several months, comparing its members to “garbage” at a December cabinet meeting.
 As recently as Tuesday, he used his White House podium to call Somalis and Somali Americans “ a lot of very low IQ people”.